Still from the film “Four Daughters” (2023), directed by Kaouther Ben Hania.

 But to unearth these painful truths, the director needs confession from her protagonists — the four daughters, and most importantly, their mother Olfa.
 There are two problems, however: two of the daughters, Ghofrane and Rahma, are in prison and not available for the film, and some of the relived scenes of the mother’s life seem too painful for her to recount.

-Excerpted from '"The Wolves at the Door: Documentary Uncovers the Root of Radicalism in One Tunisian Family’s Painful Story” by Pamela Nice, scheduled to appear in the forthcoming Al Jadid, Vol. 28, No. 85, 2024.
+Excerpted from Pamela Nice's '"The Wolves at the Door: Documentary Uncovers the Root of Radicalism in One Tunisian Family’s Painful Story,” which appeared in Al Jadid Magazine, Vol. 28, No. 85, 2024 and Inside Al Jadid Reports, No. 84, 2024.

 Copyright © 2024 AL JADID MAGAZINE